Johannes Lavik

-Johannes Lavik (1 February 1856, Vaksdal - 14 February 1929) was a Norwegian journalist and newspaper editor.
+Johannes Lavik (1 February 1856, Eksingedalen - 14 February 1929) was a Norwegian journalist and newspaper editor.
 He was a subeditor of the newspaper Bergens Tidende from 1894.
 He was a founder and editor of the Nynorsk newspaper Gula Tidend from 1904.
 He edited Bondebladet from 1919 to 1925.

 Johannes Lavik was a brother of Member of Parliament Andreas Lavik and actor Dore Lavik.